Orlando, My Political Biography

-Content of the film
+Content

-The film blurs the lines between reality and fiction.
-The director expands Virginia Woolf's novel Orlando: A Biography, in which the main character changes gender midway through the story to become a 36-year-old woman.
-He organizes a casting and brings together 26 contemporary trans and non-binary people, aged 8 to 70, to play Orlando.
-Preciado reconstructs the stages of his personal transformation through authentic voices, writings, theory and images, in the search of the truth.
+Blurring the lines between reality and fiction, Preciado expands Virginia Woolf's novel Orlando: A Biography, in which the main character changes gender midway through the story to become a 36-year-old woman.
+Preciado organized a casting and brought together 26 contemporary trans and non-binary people to each play Orlando.
+Preciado reconstructs the stages of his personal transformation through authentic voices, writings, and images in the search of the truth.
 "Every Orlando", he says, "is a transgender person who is risking his, her or their life on a daily basis as they find themselves forced to confront government laws, history and psychiatry, as well as traditional notions of the family and the power of multinational pharmaceutical companies."
-The film emphasis, "if 'male' and 'female' are ultimately political and social fictions, then that change is no longer just about gender, but also about poetry, love and skin colour."
+The film emphasizes that "if 'male' and 'female' are ultimately political and social fictions, then that change is no longer just about gender, but also about poetry, love and skin colour."